gooddata/gooddata-python-sdk/gooddata-afm-client/docs/ActionsApi.md

             data_sampling_percentage=0,
         ),
     ) # AfmExecution |
     explain_type = "MAQL" # str | Requested explain type.
-If not specified all types are bundled in a ZIP archive.  `MAQL` - MAQL Abstract Syntax Tree, execution dimensions and related info  `GRPC_MODEL` - Datasets used in execution  `WDF` - Workspace data filters in execution workspace context  `QT` - Query Tree, created from MAQL AST using Logical Data Model,  contains all information needed to generate SQL  `QT_SVG` - Generated SVG image of the Query Tree  `OPT_QT` - Optimized Query Tree  `OPT_QT_SVG` - Generated SVG image of the Optimized Query Tree  `SQL` - Final SQL to be executed (optional)
+If not specified all types are bundled in a ZIP archive.  `MAQL` - MAQL Abstract Syntax Tree, execution dimensions and related info  `GRPC_MODEL` - Datasets used in execution  `WDF` - Workspace data filters in execution workspace context  `QT` - Query Tree, created from MAQL AST using Logical Data Model,  contains all information needed to generate SQL  `QT_SVG` - Generated SVG image of the Query Tree  `OPT_QT` - Optimized Query Tree  `OPT_QT_SVG` - Generated SVG image of the Optimized Query Tree  `SQL` - Final SQL to be executed  `SETTINGS` - Settings used to execute explain request (optional)

     # example passing only required values which don't have defaults set
     try: